Lucas Sugo: Music career

 In 2002, before he began to work as a teacher, he was summoned by the band Sonido Profesional to replace Mario Silva as vocalist and guitarist.

 In 2013 he began his career as a soloist, being accompanied by a band, of which he was the lead vocalist.
 In December of that year, he released his video clip "Lluvia", a song he sang during his time at Sonido Profesional.

 On January 14, 2014, he released his single "Cinco minutos".
 In 2015, he released a new version of the video for the single.
 It was shot in San Ramón, and was produced by Indias Film and Montevideo Music Group.
-Soccer players like Cristian Rodríguez contributed to the success of the single, who appeared at the celebration of the victory of Atlético de Madrid in La Liga, listening to the song.
+The song gained widespread recognition both in Uruguay and other Spanish-speaking countries.
+This popularity was further fueled by the fact that several football players sang it during the celebrations for Atlético de Madrid's of Atlético de Madrid in La Liga.
 In September 2019, he was the host of the talk show "A solas con Lucas Sugo", in which he interviews well-known singers, both from Uruguay and Argentina, including Luciano Pereyra, Valeria Lynch and Agustín Casanova.

-In November 2021 it was announced that Sugo would join La Voz as a coach for its first season in 2022.
+In November 2021, it was announced that Sugo would join La Voz Uruguay as a coach for its first season in 2022, alongside Rubén Rada, Lynch and Casanova.
+He became the winning coach after his final contestant, Oscar Collazo, won the season.
+Sugo returned for the show's second season in 2023.